xbeat/Machine-Learning/README.md

 Understanding Currying in Python

 Currying is a functional programming technique that transforms a function with multiple arguments into a sequence of functions, each taking a single argument.
 This concept is named after mathematician Haskell Curry and is widely used in functional programming languages.
 In Python, we can implement currying to create more flexible and reusable code.

+## K-means & K-modes for numerical data

+K-means Clustering Foundation

+The K-means algorithm partitions n observations into k clusters by minimizing within-cluster variances.
+Each cluster is represented by its centroid, which is the mean of all points assigned to that cluster.
+The algorithm iteratively assigns points and updates centroids until convergence.

 ## Supervised vs Unsupervised Learning in Python